 Where to Find Carnelian in Oregon

 6 mapped carnelian rockhounding spots in Oregon, across 5 counties.
+Most of the mapped spots sit in Douglas County, Clatsop County, and Columbia County.
 Carnelian is reddish-orange chalcedony, traditionally a rounded, water-worn piece in beach gravels and dry washes.
-Oregon is one of the most rewarding rockhounding states in the country.
+Oregon has a lot of good rockhounding in a compact area: high desert, Owyhee country, Cascade foothills, and the coast.

 Map of 6 carnelian rockhounding spots in Oregon